flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Check Coverage

-For a long time EE was well in the lead when it came to 4G coverage, but as you can see in the chart above all of the networks now have almost complete 4G population coverage.
+For a long time EE was well in the lead when it came to 4G coverage, but all of the networks now have almost complete 4G population coverage.

 It’s hard to say for sure which networks are doing best here, as they don’t update their figures at the same time, so some will be more dated than others, but the good news is that whatever network you’re on there should be widespread 4G coverage.